beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_pr_conf_mat_wrong_orientation}
-    \caption{Precision-recall graph and confusion matrix of a classifier that is perfect at predicting the finger being used, but always errs when predicting the orientation of the hand.}
+    \caption[short caption todo]{Precision-recall graph and confusion matrix of a classifier that is perfect at predicting the finger being used, but always errs when predicting the orientation of the hand.}
     \label{fig:05_pr_conf_mat_wrong_orientation}